cooper/evented-object/README.md

 flexible `->register_event()`.
 This will break compatibility with any package still making use of `->attach_event()`.

+## Rename to Evented::Object 3.54+

+In order to correspond with other 'Evented' packages, EventedObject was renamed to Evented::Object.
+All packages making use of EventedObject will need to be modified to use Evented::Object instead.
+This change was made pre-CPAN.

 ## Evented object methods

 The Evented::Object package provides several convenient methods for managing an event-driven object.